Support Group Meeting Format & Structure

 Balancing The Needs of Newbies Vs. Grizzled Veterans

 They main challenge that support group leaders face are the two very distinct types of patients.
 You’ll have newly diagnosed patients who need comfort, education and an encouraging message.
 This often conflicts with the needs of grizzled IC veterans who come to meetings because they need support from other patients who are also struggling.
 The challenge is that the older, more complex patients often scare the newly diagnosed patients.
-Thus, one key challenge is to create an environment where both groups receive support.
+Your support group meeting format will help both groups of patients get the support that they need.

 - “What is your favorite IC friendly food?”

 - “What flare coping tip has worked best for you?”

 - “What’s one suggestion you offer about working with your doctor?”